dlab-berkeley/FSRDC-Fundamentals/README.md

 This repository contains the materials for D-Lab Federal Statistical Research Data Center(FSRDC) Fundamentals workshop.
 There are no prerequisites for this workshop.

-Check D-Lab's [Learning Pathways](https://dlab-berkeley.github.io/dlab-workshops/python_path.html) to figure out which of our workshops to take!

 ## Workshop Goals

 Interested in restricted Census or partnering RDC agency (AHRQ, BLS, BEA, NCHS) data use?